muhammadhassaan-solves/DevOps-Problem-Solving/README.md

+19. WebSocket 400 Error
+Date: 16/04/26

+WebSocket connection failed because NGINX (frontend proxy layer) was not forwarding the required upgrade headers.
+As a result, the backend received a normal HTTP request instead of a WebSocket handshake, causing 400 errors.
+WebSocket starts as an HTTP request and requires protocol upgrade headers.
+Fix: enabled HTTP/1.1 and forwarded Upgrade and Connection: upgrade headers in NGINX.
+After the fix, NGINX correctly passed the request and the WebSocket connection was established.

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 18. RAG API Hanging
 Date: 10/04/26
 RAG API was hanging due to an internal dependency (DB/vector search/LLM call) blocking without timeouts.
 This caused Nginx to return 504 errors as no response headers were received in time.
-Restarting the Docker container temporarily fixed the issue by clearing stuck processes and connections. so, i set Docker resource limits for automatic restart upon reaching cpu or memory limits.

- docker run -d --name rag-app -p 7055:8000 --memory=2g --memory-swap=2g --cpus="1.5" --restart unless-stopped example/rag-app:beta
+Restarting the Docker container temporarily fixed the issue by clearing stuck processes and connections. so, i set Docker resource limits for automatic restart upon reaching cpu or memory limits. docker run -d --name rag-app -p 7055:8000 --memory=2g --memory-swap=2g --cpus="1.5" --restart unless-stopped example/rag-app:beta

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 17. Enhanced CICD for a client but upload feature (Docker Volume) was not working in the api.